AleksanderCehovin/interceptor/README.md

   on the pipeline side is the best solution.
 Doing it on the GUI side will implement logic more easily implemented upstream.
 - When actively resizing window with mouse drag, the tab switching between runs does not work properly.
-- Refactor the setup of all the GUI strings.
-- Add support for preview images in the extended GUI in the simulator.
+- Add support for preview images in the extended GUI from the simulator.
+- The preview image contrast threshold does not work, and is there only for illustration.
 - Use a proper test screen image for when preview images are not available?
+People get confused by preview image redraws.
+On the other hand they illustrate the simulated events that trigger a redraw.
+- There is still legacy directories and other files laying around.
+At this point this repository is a pure decoupled GUI component, so other content is only confusing.
+- It should not be so hard to move to batched and compressed data transferred, which only really need to happen at around 1 Hz.
+This should make the GUI easily handle 1-10kHz data rates.